cligs/data-nh/README.md

 The data in this repository is offered under a __Public Domain Mark 1.0 license__ (see https://creativecommons.org/publicdomain/mark/1.0/deed.en).

 Full texts of novels that still are under copyright are excluded here.
 Also, files that are too large for GitHub (more than 25 MB) are not included in this repository.
-To complement this GitHub repository, three datasets, which contain the complete data, were published on Zenodo:
+To complement this GitHub repository three datasets which contain the complete data were published on Zenodo:

 * (open access)
 * (open access)